 The Samsung Galaxy Note20 Ultra is out with the looks like the S20 Ultra’s camera ecosystem at first look.
 It has got

 - the periscope telephoto.

-Also, Note20 has got a big hump too.
-For most of the parts, it is the same, and there are differences too.
+Also, Note20 has got big hump too.
+For most of the part, it is the same, and there are differences too.

 The significant fact about Galaxy Note20 is the periscope telephoto.
 If we go back, the S20 Ultra got a 48MP Tetracell sensor right behind a 4x zoom lens.
 This is the native zoom level, and it does default to a 5x zoom if you tap the single tree button in the viewfinder.
 Galaxy Note20 has got a huge sensor relating to telephoto cam at 1/2.0″, and the lens’ f/3.5 aperture is not super impressive and it is a non-issue in practice.

 The new telephoto module present in the Note20 Ultra has a bit of change.
 It substitutes the Tetracell sensor with a traditional 12MP one.
 However, it bumps the native zoom level to 5x, and the lens aperture is wider at f/3.0.
 The aperture coincidentally matches with the Oppo Find X2 Pro’s periscope.
 We’re not sure how to feel as the numbers don’t necessarily guarantee better performance.
 You can check how the Note20 Ultra’s telephoto cam matches with the S20 Ultra’s.